hyphal-domenico/sawin-lab-website/index.md

 {% capture text %}
-Our laboratory is interested in two main areas related to cellular and cytoskeletal organisation: 1) the molecular mechanisms underlying microtubule nucleation; and 2) the regulation of cell polarity, in a systems context, under both normal and stress conditions.
-In both areas we use the fission yeast _Schizosaccharomyces pombe_ as a model eukaryotic organism.
-We combine classical and molecular genetic analysis with live-cell fluorescence microscopy, biochemistry, proteomics and computational modelling.
+Our current main interest is the regulation of cell polarity, under both normal and stress conditions.
+We also continue to study the molecular mechanisms underlying nucleation of the microtubule cytoskeleton.

 {:.center}